 Subsequently, the case received national attention from the media, including from the news program 60 Minutes, which recorded a statement by DiMaio retracting his claim that the sneakers matched the injuries on the girl’s body.

 Murray was released from prison on April 21, 1999.
-The Travis County District Attorney’s office mulled whether to try the case for a third time for more than two years before dismissing the charges on August 13, 2001.
+At the request of her defense attorney, Dr. Joshua Perper, chief medical examiner of Broward County in Florida, re-examined the medical evidence and concluded that Jayla's injuries were inflicted before she came to Murray's home.
+Perper's report was submitted to the Travis County District Attorney’s office which mulled whether to try the case for a third time for more than two years before dismissing the charges on August 13, 2001.

 A civil suit seeking damages on Murray’s behalf was dismissed by a federal judge, a decision that was upheld by the Fifth Circuit U.S. Court of Appeals in June 2009.